Average Home Insurance Cost in South Carolina

 South Carolina Homeowners Insurance Costs by House Age

-Older South Carolina homes cost more to insure due to outdated building materials and systems, averaging $3,229 annually compared to $2,075 for homes with newer construction.
-The $1,154 annual difference reflects higher repair costs and increased damage likelihood in aging properties.
+Older South Carolina homes cost more to insure because of outdated building materials and systems: $3,229 annually versus $2,075 for newer construction.
+The $1,154 annual difference is higher repair costs and more damage in aging properties.

 Newer$173$2,075